Achieve dot com Homepage Transformation

 User Research: Concept Evaluation

-Hero B was rated 25% more trustworthy and drove 30% higher CTA intent than Hero A.
+Hero B drove 25% higher trust and 30% higher CTA intent than Hero A

-45% of users initially thought Debt Relief was a loan product, showing the need for clearer positioning.
+45% of users initially confused Debt Relief with a loan product, confirming the need for explicit product differentiation

-The Product Fit Quiz performed strongly as a low-friction CTA, with 90% of users responding positively to the “4 questions / 60 seconds” framing.
+The Product Fit Quiz showed 90% positive engagement with the "4 questions / 60 seconds" framing

 Solution Highlights